Deconstructing Miss Granger:

-And I think that we may be giving her too much credit in the academic arena, in any case.
-The fact that *Hermione Granger* was unable to complete even one year under the kind of an academic load she took on in Year 3 without coming apart at the seams makes us wonder first; how anyone can possibly ever manage to achieve 12 OWLs, (Percy seems to have have done so, however, as well as Bill, and so did Barty Crouch Jr) and, second; whether she is really as clever as she makes herself out to be, or if she is simply a tightly-wound overachiever with a photographic memory.
+And begin to I think that we may be giving her too much credit in the academic arena, too.
+The fact that *Hermione Granger* was unable to complete even one year under the kind of an academic load she took on in Year 3 without coming apart at the seams makes us wonder first; how anyone can ever possibly manage to achieve 12 OWLs, (Percy seems to have have done so, however, as well as Bill, and so did Barty Crouch Jr) and, second; whether she is really as clever as she makes herself out to be, or if she is simply a tightly-wound overachiever with a photographic memory.

 [Query: what was her 11th OWL in.
 She was only taking 10 classes.
 Did they let her sit the OWL for Muggle Studies on the strength of having taken it for only one year?
 Or is this just another case of; Oh.
 Maths.]

-And by sixteen, she was beginning to reach her limits.
+And by sixteen, it appears that she was beginning to reach her limits.

 Item: In the raid on the DoM she silenced rather than disabling an enemy.
 We already know that DADA is her worst subject, and, moreover, in the subject of DADA she and her year-mates have been egregiously badly taught — except by Remus Lupin, who did not teach them Defense Against the Dark Arts so much as Defense Against Dark Creatures (we can’t count on anyone but Harry having learned anything significant from “Moody”).
 But hadn’t she ever come across any reference to non-verbal magic?